Nyhavn. Copyright Nordisk Råd og Nordisk Ministerråd

 • Andrea Christiansen, KNR, Greenland

-• Erla Björg Gunnarsdóttir, Sýn news, Iceland
+• Erla Björg Gunnarsdóttir, former editor, Sýn news, Iceland

 • Charlotte Harder Nielsen, Watch Medier, Denmark